Working with Couples: Prevention Strategies Deep Dive

 - Reflect on your experiences with power

-- Explore your beliefs about gender and violence, how they relate to social norms, and how they affect your behaviours
+- Explore your beliefs about gender and violence and how they relate to social norms and affect your behaviours

-- Recognise how beliefs and social norms about gender and violence affect a woman across her life course
+- Recognise how beliefs and social norms about gender and violence affect women across their life course

-- use positive types of power individually and with others; and
+- Identify ways to use positive types of power individually and with others:

-- transform harmful beliefs and behaviours and strengthen equitable ones to create positive change.
+- Strengthen equitable ones to create positive change

 - Beliefs, Behaviours, Norms

 These interactive sessions support your internal reflections with interactive topics, videos, knowledge checks, and reflection questions.
 During the course, you should think about applying the course material to your experience and context and be willing to share your reflections with others.